The king gives stability to the land by justice, but a man who takes bribes overthrows it.

 This word represents what is doubtless the most important idea for correct understanding of government—whether of man by man or of the whole creation by God....
 It includes the legislative, executive and judicial functions of government.
 An analysis of all the uses in the bible turns up at least 13 related, but distinct, aspects of the central idea, which is to be rendered by a single English word...‘justice.’

-Thus justice is a broad concept.
-The text warns us that the misuse of money perverts justice.
-The fallout affects everyone in the vicinity.
+So justice is a broad concept.
+This text warns us that the misuse of money perverts justice.
+The fallout affects everyone in the society.

 Classic Comment—Pre-Medieval Practices

-I appreciate the observation that Adam Clarke made on use of bribes to influence national leadership, especially before the English passing the Magna Carta, which contained an important clause related to this text:
+Adam Clarke made this excellent observation on the use of bribes to influence national leaders, especially before the English established the Magna Carta, with this important, related clause:

 Article [29] Nulli vendemus justitiam; “We will not sell justice to any.”
 I [Adam Clarke] have met with cases in our ancient records where, in order to get his right, a man was obliged almost to ruin himself in presents to the king, queen, and their favourites, to get the case decided in his favour.

-Justice is clear, unbiased administration of the law.
-But justice is a delicate prize and can easily be ruined.
+Justice is clear, unbiased administration of the law; but justice is a delicate achievement and can easily be perverted.

 Translation: who takes bribes